GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Test and ran the project with the new database which worked!
    - Minor Database table refactoring
    - Improved data in the stub database

+### 2022-06-28
+     Dev:
+      - Manraj
+Duration: 4hrs
+   Tasks:
+   - reviwed the feedback from iteration 1
+   - made changes to some test classes
+   - refractored objects

 ### 2022-06-29
      Dev: